TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-graphics-pipeline.md

 ### Amusing Anecdote

-I made my first trip to Autodesk headquarters in San Francisco shortly after we'd first got the OGS integration working.
+I made my first trip to Autodesk headquarters in San Francisco shortly after we'd got the OGS integration working.
 I wangled a meeting with Autodesk's CTO, Jeff Kowalski, by offering to answer any questions he might have about Navisworks.
 He welcomed me to his office and asked his first question.

 "Why are the graphics in Navisworks so crappy?"

 I tried to explain that Navisworks was a working tool, not a Media & Entertainment product.
-It's more valuable for customer's to color code objects so they can understand what role they play in the building, rather than to have things look pretty.
+It's more valuable for customers to color code objects so they can understand what role they play in the building, rather than to have things look pretty.

 He wasn't buying it.
 Luckily, I had a demo of the OGS integration with me and was able to show him the OGS SSAO post-processing effect.
 [SSAO](https://en.wikipedia.org/wiki/Screen_space_ambient_occlusion) gives an impression of diffuse lighting by darkening creases, holes and surfaces that are close to each other.
 To my mind it just makes the model look grubby, but it seemed to make Jeff happy.